Carolean era

-In the English speaking world, Carolean era refers to the reign of Charles II (1660–1685) and usually refers to the arts.
+In the English-speaking world, Carolean era refers to the reign of Charles II (1660–1685) and usually refers to the music and arts of the time period.
 It is better known as The Restoration.
-It followed the Interregnum when there was no king.
+This era followed the Interregnum, the time period when there was no monarch.
 The period was noted for the flourishing of the arts following the demise of The Protectorate.
 It ended with the Glorious Revolution of 1688 when James II of England & VII of Scotland went into exile.

-The Carolean era should not be confused with the Caroline era which refers to the reign of Charles II's father, Charles I (1625–1649).
-The phrase has come into use again recently relating to the accession of King Charles III.
+The Carolean era should not be confused with the Caroline era, which refers to the reign of Charles II's father, Charles I (1625–1649).
+The phrase came into use again following the accession of King Charles III.